LuviKunG/LuviKunG/README.md

 ![Tad Kum Thai](images/sample_tadkumthai.gif)

-- Reposition Thai alphabet font in the correct position and using correct alphabet.
+- Repositions Thai alphabet fonts to the correct positions using the proper characters.
-- Coming with **dictionary block-chained** pattern of all Thai words that able to group phrase and divide word by word (or sentense).
+- Includes a **dictionary block-chained** pattern of all Thai words, allowing for grouping phrases and dividing text word by word (or sentence by sentence).
-- Able to use custom font by using FontForge Python batch scripts, any font will converted for support GPOS and GSUB.
+- Allows the use of custom fonts with FontForge Python batch scripts; any font will be converted to support GPOS and GSUB.
-- required [Unity3D.ThaiFontAdjuster](https://github.com/SaladLab/Unity3D.ThaiFontAdjuster) from [SaladLab](https://github.com/SaladLab), [FontForge](https://fontforge.org/en-US/) and [TextMeshPro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html) from Unity Engine Package.
+- Requires [Unity3D.ThaiFontAdjuster](https://github.com/SaladLab/Unity3D.ThaiFontAdjuster) from [SaladLab](https://github.com/SaladLab), [FontForge](https://fontforge.org/en-US/), and [TextMeshPro](https://docs.unity3d.com/Manual/com.unity.textmeshpro.html) from the Unity Engine Package.

 ### Scenario Engine (for Unity Editor)

-- Graph Nodes style that help you to manage story and dialogue or some event such as camera repositioning or shaking, etc.
+- Graph node style that helps you manage story, dialogue, or events such as camera repositioning or shaking.
-- Based on Finite State Machine with Entry and Exit point.
+- Based on a finite state machine with entry and exit points.
-- Easy to integration.
-No need to create custom editor.
-Just create an inherit class and go.
+- Easy to integrate.
+No need to create a custom editor—just create a subclass and go.

 ### Scenario Engine (for Godot Engine)

-- Graph Nodes style that help you to manage story and dialogue or some event such as camera repositioning or shaking, etc.
+- Graph node style that helps you manage story, dialogue, or events such as camera repositioning or shaking.
-- Based on logic driven pattern.
+- Based on a logic-driven pattern.

 # Profile